forsyde/DeSyDe/readme.md

 ## Included examples

 * DSD18: rejected paper dealing with TDN NoCs exploration that optimize power while respecting real time constraints.
-* ScalAnaysis: folder containing scripts that generate different sized NoCs platforms based on a template extracted from DSD18.
+* ScalAnalysis: folder containing scripts that generate different sized NoCs platforms based on a template extracted from DSD18.
 * tutorial: the files produced as seen in the tutorial.

 # Publications